- To see orphans and vulnerable children across the world reach their full God-given potential

 – UNICEF’s Gender Achievements and Prospects in Education: The GAP Report | Part One

 Sponsorship funds strive to reach the goal towards growing and empowering God’s children throughout the world.
 Specifically, this education assistance covers school uniforms, mobility products, equipment and current technology, curriculum materials, activity materials, Bible education, feeding programs, medical supplies, property maintenance, dormitory maintenance and administrative costs.

-The Salvation Army is serving in 126 countries.
+The Salvation Army is serving in over 130 countries.
 The Central Territory supports by means of aiding over 100 schools, children’s homes, homes for the disabled, homes for the blind, homes for street children, early childhood education centers, day centers for street children, day nurseries and drop in centers for youth for over 40 countries.
 Discover more about locations most in need.

 In order to provide equal support, benefits and opportunity for ALL children involved in The Salvation Army’s Sponsorship program, the USA Central Territory only offers sponsorship in the form of discretionary sponsorship.
 The life of an orphaned and vulnerable child is unstable and unfair.
 When only certain children in the home receive the benefits of sponsorship and the others look on and wonder why they are not sponsored, inequality and the feelings of not being valued are perpetuated.
 This program aims to serve all of the children, not a select few.
 This form of sponsorship benefits all the children involved and ensures equal opportunity and creates self-worth.
 It also reduces unnecessary tension among children and allows the staff to make better use of time and energy at the home, school or center.

 Will You Join Us?